Privacy Policy

 Contact: admin@mamahala.ca | +1 613-222-2104

-This Policy applies to the mamahala.ca website (“Website”), all related products, services, and digital platforms (collectively, “Services”), including in-person counseling sessions in Canada and the UAE, online counseling sessions delivered to clients worldwide, the Mama Hala Academy, downloadable toolkits, quizzes, the AI Chat Companion, and all related communications.
+This Policy applies to the mamahala.ca website (“Website”), all related products, services, and digital platforms (collectively, “Services”), including in-person consultation sessions in Canada and the UAE, online consultation sessions delivered to clients worldwide, the Mama Hala Academy, downloadable toolkits, quizzes, the AI Chat Companion, and all related communications.

 This Policy is legally binding between you (“User”, “you”, or “your”) and the Operator.
 By accessing or using the Website and Services, you acknowledge that you have read, understood, and agree to be bound by this Policy, regardless of your geographic location.
 If you do not agree, you must not access or use the Website and Services.